rklyz/MyRice/.github/README.md

 Well..
 You just need to follow (or not) the following instructions given below

-Note that I haven't test these scripts yet hehe

 **1. Install all the dependencies**

 <details close><summary>Pottential dependencies</summary>